 Hassan Rohimun is responsible for the quality of the audit and for signing the financial statements audit opinion.
-Hassan is an Associate Partner within our GPS audit team and will replace Careen Gray in 2017/18.
 He is supported by Rob Jones and Olga Potapova, who will manage the financial statements audit and be the key day-to-day contact for the Pensions Manager and Pensions Accountant.

-We have agreed an auditor remuneration fee element of £17,360.
-This results in a total fee, inclusive of pooled costs, central performance audit and Best Value costs and central support costs of £20,000 (2016/17: £19,720).
+We have agreed an auditor remuneration fee element of £21,000.
+This results in a total fee, inclusive of pooled costs, central performance audit and central support costs of £24,360 (2017/18: £20,000).